glangsto/jupyter/offsets/README.md

 # jupyter
-## Jupyter Notebooks for estimating horn telescope poitning offsets.
+## Jupyter Notebooks for estimating Horn Telescope Pointing Offsets.
-### Glen Langston - National Scienc foundation - 2022 February 4
+### Glen Langston - National Scienc foundation - 2022 February 5

 Here we provide a sequence of Aficionado/Student/Teacher/Hobbist projects.
 These plotting and computing tools guide you in looking at your own ombservations.